Pictures and Conversation

 Incorporating the 360 visuals I took while in Tokyo has proven to be an easier task, although some of the functionality I was hoping for remains elusive.
 For the moment, I am relying on the external photo hosting site Flickr, which provides native 360 support.
 At times the implementation is slightly wonky, as the photo doesn’t always load in 360, although I am unsure if that is due to a conflict with the Bootstrap code.
 I would prefer to find an option to host 360 images from within the site itself but my exploration of the available addons has hit snags–and by snags I mean they are not free.
 Additionally, I would like to annotate the images so viewers can further explore the venues from within the images instead of referring to the text and going back to look at the image, further speaking to my initial design concept.
 Scene VR by Knightlab offers the option to create stories out of a series of linked 360 images but does not have the annotation feature.
 However, I’m still intent on using 360 video, although it has been suggested that lower-bandwidth users may benefit from a virtual tour put together through something like Scene VR rather than a Youtube video.

-My current task is to write the informational text, as despite my to create a Star Trek like visual interface, text remains an integral part of digital projects at this stage of our digital evolution.
+My current task is to write the informational text, as despite my deep desire to create a Star Trek like visual interface, as text remains an integral part of digital projects at this stage of our digital evolution.
 This is where my project intersects with traditional historical research.
 Like all Olympics, both the 1940 and 1964 Olympics created official reports in English.
 It is exceptional that the 1940 Games have a report, as those Games never took place.
 Additionally, other researchers have written about the Tokyo Games, providing a wealth of commentary.
 I will also be delving into the popular media of the day, looking at stories about the Games in Life and Time as well as Japanese publications.
 As I am trying to keep the focus on the impact on Japan rather than an externalized image of the Tokyo Games as provided by Western media, I am looking to limit the Anglophone sources to images and background support material.